Didomi - Developers documentation

 Does not trigger for CCPA

-Triggered when the user clicks on the View vendors link of the Preferences pop-in to open the Vendors view..
+Triggered when the user has clicked on the View vendors link of the Preferences pop-in to open the Vendors view.

 Listener parameters